Skip to content

 Where we're not going

-- We won't sell models to whales who promise to use them ethically.
-Top models are accessible to anyone with a Grinder subscription or a $5 Slate Pass.
+• We won't sell models to whales who promise to use them ethically.
+Top models are accessible to anyone with a Weekly or Premium subscription or a $5 Slate Pass.
 The marketplace is fair or it's nothing.